 - Spinnerbaits: Excellent for muddy water or covering large areas quickly.

 When presenting these lures, always consider the current.
 Often, a natural drift with occasional twitches or pauses can be more effective than a constant retrieve.
+In the morning and evenings, bass might want fast action.
+It is important to know the water you are fishing and how bass react in your area.

 9. Navigating and Fishing Different River Sections